-Attorneys across the country are considering filing lawsuits on behalf of men who used AndroGel and other testosterone therapies in light of new information linking the products to heart attack, stroke and death in users.
+Attorneys across the country are filing lawsuits on behalf of men who used AndroGel and other testosterone therapies in light of new information linking the “Low T” products to heart attack, stroke and death in users.
 A recent study found that middle-aged men with a history of heart disease and men ages 65 and older were twice as likely to have a heart attack after using prescription testosterone.
-Lawyers are now alleging that patients were not properly warned about the products’ risks and, as a result, may be able to file lawsuits seeking compensation for damages resulting from their injuries.
+These lawsuits are alleging that patients were not properly warned about the products’ risks and, as a result, may be able to collect compensation for medical bills, pain and suffering and other damages from the manufacturer.

 Have you suffered from a heart attack?
 Were you prescribed AndroGel or another testosterone medication?
 If so, you may have legal recourse.
 To learn more about your potential legal rights, fill out ClassAction.org’s free case review form today.

 A recent study published in the journal PLOS ONE tracked more than 50,000 men who were new prescription testosterone users and compared their rates of heart attacks before and after starting use of the products.
 Researchers found that middle-aged men with a history of heart disease and men ages 65 and older were twice as likely to have a heart attack after using prescription testosterone, the New York Times reported.